 A word of warning: Don’t stuff your page with your keyword too many times.
 It will look unnatural and search engines may penalise you.
 So always write as you would talk and keep things relevant and natural.

 The plugin is so good that it provides suggestions on what you need to do to improve your page optimisation.
-You’ll probably need to spend some time tweaking your page in order to improve it.
+You’ll probably need to spend some time tweaking your page to improve it.

 Don’t bust a gut trying to get a column of green lights though.
-They actually mention on the Yoast site that this is difficult to achieve for some pages.
+They mention on the Yoast site that this is difficult to achieve for some pages.
 Hey, I never said WordPress website optimisation was easy!

 Update: Check out my article outlining a step-by-step guide to creating a website.